ULFA: The Mirage of Dawn: Overview

+Jayanta Kalita for The Times of India digging into deep of the book and zeroed that the ULFA chief Paresh Baruah was able to obtain 600 weapons from a deal with Mossad from Romania-Ukraine to Bangladesh.

+ETV Bharat commented that the book unearthed about four killing attacks against Paresh Baruah.

 Critical reception

-Reviewing the book Swedish journalist Bertil Lintner wrote "The book was also written recently enough to include a section about events after the February 2021 coup in Myanmar—and how the Myanmar military has, reportedly, been using Manipuri groups to fight pro-democracy forces in Chin State and Sagaing Region."
-Atul K Thakur writes for Firstpost, "Since the book is based on years of field research, the author might as well have devoted time to unearth more about counter-insurgency operations and how the tactics have changed over the years."
-Ashutosh Kumar Thakur for Outlook states "The engrossing narrative with exclusive bits of information compels the reader to stay glued to the book which is similar to Nirmal Nibedon’s The Night of The Guerrillas which was on the separatist movement in the Naga-inhabited regions of the Northeast.
-Divided into ten chapters and sub-chapters, Bhattacharyya’s book is a portrait of the outlawed outfit with a focus on its overseas network and camps in the neighbouring countries of Bhutan, Myanmar and Bangladesh."
-Rajesh Singh writes in his review for Republica, "The author gives extensive details on how the ULFA cadre, beginning with its senior leaders, received training in arms and guerrilla warfare on Myanmarese soil."
-A reviewer from NDTV writes "Mr Bhattacharyya's account delves into all major episodes, delineates their causes and effects, and debunks interpretations about the ULFA."
-Colonel Vivek Chadha (Retd) from IDSA writes "Bhattacharyya notes the limited success of Operation Bajrang with the initial forays of the army hitting vacated ULFA camps.
+Reviewing the book Swedish journalist Bertil Lintner opined "The book was also written recently enough to include a section about events after the February 2021 coup in Myanmar—and how the Myanmar military has, reportedly, been using Manipuri groups to fight pro-democracy forces in Chin State and Sagaing Region."

+Atul K Thakur wrote for Firstpost stated that the book covered extensive issues like Operation Golden Bird, Sanjoy Ghose Killing to Chittagong Arms Haul of 2004."

+Ashutosh Kumar Thakur of Outlook wrote that the book’s detailed narrative and new information make it engaging, comparing it to Nirmal Nibedon’s The Night of the Guerrillas.
+He noted that its ten chapters provide a comprehensive account of the banned group, particularly its overseas links and camps in Bhutan, Myanmar, and Bangladesh."

+Rajesh Singh for Republica states that the book offers a remarkable history of ULFA, its formation and rise to prominence, the interplay of its principal characters, the role of foreign elements and wane in its influence.

+A reviewer from NDTV noted that the first batch of ULFA militants was trained in Pakistan in 1991 to 1992 in three groups comprising a total of about 40 members.
+The reviewer also stated that out of those three groups, one group was trained near Peshawar and other members were taken for short visits to Kandahar in Afghanistan and the arms bazaar at Darra Adam Khel near the Safed Koh mountains in Pakistan.

+Colonel Vivek Chadha (Retd) from IDSA wrote "Bhattacharyya notes the limited success of Operation Bajrang with the initial forays of the army hitting vacated ULFA camps.
 He further highlights issues of human rights violations that lead to the alienation of the local population (p.
 99)."